-Due to the short-term nature of the Group's current financial assets and liabilities at 31 May 2021 and 31 May 2020, the fair value equals the carrying amount in each case.
+Due to the short-term nature of the Group's current financial assets and liabilities held at amortised cost at 31 May 2022 and 31 May 2021, the fair value equals the carrying amount in each case.
 The carrying value of non-current financial assets and liabilities is a reasonable approximation of fair value.